INNVTV/NetCore-Clean-Architecture/README.md

 Examples of clients accessing the service layer are shown in both REST and gRPC flavors.

 ## Containerization
-Docker and Docker Compose is used to help manage local builds and multi-enviornment configuration.
+Docker is used on all projects/solutions to manage local builds and deploy to multi-enviornment configurations.

 ## Configuratin
 We use .Net Cores built in with Docker and Docker compose helping to manage builds for specific enviornments

-## Logging
-Logging is handled by Table Storage.
-We log by Time, Activity, Account and this can be used as an example for adding additional dimensions.

-Logging is built into all Command related methods via MediatR

 ## Authorization
 .Net Core Identity is used. (...or ADB2C) Users are assigned to a Account object.